Assessing the potential of LIGO-India in resolving the Hubble tension: Back-of-the-envelope estimates

-This calculation can be extended to estimate the combined effect of duty cycle and horizon distance increase by considering the probabilities of various possibilities (how many detectors operate simultaneously with what sensitivity) as a function of $p$ and $\alpha$.
-For any reasonable choice of these parameters, $\alpha = 25\%$ to $70\%$ and $p \approx 70\%$, the estimate shows that {\em LIGO-India will provide a factor $\sim 2.5$ times increase in the total number of (``triple-coincidence'') BNS merger detection localized for meaningful EM follow-up}. {Inclusion of KAGRA in the estimation, with the horizon distance of $128$~Mpc~\cite{dcc_public_ligo_sensitivity} when LIGO-India starts operating at A+ sensitivity, would change this increment factor due to LIGO-India from $\sim 2.5$ to $\sim 2$.
-It is also worth noting that if LIGO-India starts observing science data at half the target sensitivity, while the two other LIGO and Virgo detectors are operating at their next level target sensitivity, and all the detectors are operating at $70-80\%$ sensitivity, the improvement factor still stays close to $\sim 1.5 - 2$ due to the boost in the duty cycle.
+This calculation can be extended to estimate the combined effect of the duty cycle and increase in the horizon distance, considering the probabilities of various possibilities (how many detectors operate simultaneously with what sensitivity) as a function of $p$ and $\alpha$.
+For any reasonable choice of these parameters, $\alpha = 25\%$ to $70\%$ and $p \approx 70\%$, the estimate shows that {\em LIGO-India will provide a factor $\sim 2.5$ times increase in the total number of (``triple-coincidence'') BNS merger detection localized for meaningful EM follow-up}.
+Inclusion of KAGRA in the estimation, with the horizon distance of $128$~Mpc~\cite{dcc_public_ligo_sensitivity} when LIGO-India starts to operate with A+ sensitivity, would change this increment factor due to LIGO-India from $\sim 2.5$ to $\sim 2$.
+It is also worth noting that if LIGO-India starts observing science data at half the target sensitivity, while the two other LIGO and Virgo detectors are operating at their next-level target sensitivity, and all detectors are operating at $70-80\%$ sensitivity, the improvement factor still stays close to $\sim 1.5 - 2$ due to the boost in the duty cycle.
 This is because the primary benefit of adding LIGO-India to the network arises from the increased duty cycle for triple-coincidence detections, rather than from a significant increase in SNR.
 Which is why, if LIGO-India starts operating at a lower sensitivity, the overall increase in the detection rate remains large.